 - Loss of care and guidance for children of the deceased

 - Loss of services

-Since damages are paid only in terms of dollar amounts, Hart & David uses the expertise of financial analysts to accurately determine how much you can recover in damages.
+Since damages are paid only in terms of dollar amounts, Hart David Carson uses the expertise of financial analysts to accurately determine how much you can recover in damages.